albuch/sbt-dependency-check/README.md

-dependencyCheckPipAnalyzerEnabled | Sets whether or not the _experimental_ pip Analyzer should be used | true dependencyCheckPipfileAnalyzerEnabled | Sets whether or not the _experimental_ Pipfile Analyzer should be used | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the _experimental_ PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the _retired_ Node.js Analyzer should be used. | false dependencyCheckNodeAuditAnalyzerEnabled | Sets whether or not the Node Audit Analyzer should be used. | true dependencyCheckNodeAuditSkipDevDependencies | Sets whether the Node Audit Analyzer will skip devDependencies. | false dependencyCheckNodeAuditAnalyzerUrl | Sets the URL to the NPM Audit API.
+dependencyCheckPipAnalyzerEnabled | Sets whether or not the _experimental_ pip Analyzer should be used | true dependencyCheckPipfileAnalyzerEnabled | Sets whether or not the _experimental_ Pipfile Analyzer should be used | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the _experimental_ PHP Composer Lock File Analyzer should be used. | true dependencyCheckCpanFileAnalyzerEnabled | Sets whether or not the _experimental_ Perl CPAN File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the _retired_ Node.js Analyzer should be used. | false dependencyCheckNodePackageSkipDevDependencies | Sets whether the Node.js Analyzer will skip devDependencies. | false dependencyCheckNodeAuditAnalyzerEnabled | Sets whether or not the Node Audit Analyzer should be used. | true dependencyCheckNodeAuditSkipDevDependencies | Sets whether the Node Audit Analyzer will skip devDependencies. | false dependencyCheckNodeAuditAnalyzerUrl | Sets the URL to the NPM Audit API.
 If not set uses default URL. |